ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 * Disk latency increasing over time
 * Connections approaching plan limits

-#### Recommended actions
+#### Recommended actions:
 {: #troubleshooting-step1-actions}

-* Scale your deployment to a higher plan
+* Scale your deployment to a higher plan.
-* Increase storage or IOPS if disk latency is high
+* Increase storage or IOPS if disk latency is high.
-* Review workload spikes in your application
+* Review workload spikes in your application.

 If resource usage remains elevated for sustained periods, scaling is recommended.